shocheen/advanced-nlp-fall-2024/logistics.md

 Please email me if you have not been added to either of these platforms.

+## Content
+For much of the semester, each class will involve the presentation and discussion of recent important papers.
+The objective of the course is to instill a holistic view of the latest developments in Language Modeling and broadly NLP, and help the participants understand their broad implications.

+### Presenters
+Each paper will be presented by a group of students each with an assigned "role".
+This role defines the lens through which they read the paper and determines what they prepare for the group in-class discussion.
+Here are the roles we will experiment with:

+Stakeholder ✍️: Act as if you're the authors of this paper.
+Describes their motivation, problem definition, method and experimental findings of this paper. (time budget: 15 minutes)

+Scientific Reviewer 🔎: Act like you're a reviewer of this work.
+Be critical of the work, though not necessarily negative.
+You can follow the guidelines for NeurIPS reviewers (under "Review Content"), taking note of the example reviews included therein. (time budget: 10 minutes)

+Archaeologist 🏺: Determine where this paper sits in the context of previous and subsequent work.
+Find and report on one prior paper that substantially influenced the current paper and one newer paper that cites this current paper. (time budget: 10 minutes)

+Visionary 🔭: Propose an imaginary follow-up research project or a new application -- not just based on the current but only possible due to the existence and success of the current paper. (time budget: 10 minutes)

+The presentation of each role will be done individually or in a group of two depending on the complexity of the paper.
+In case of a group presentation the presenters may decide how to divide the work among themselves but it should be roughly equal.

+Who presents what role and when?
+In a given class session, two papers centered around a theme will be discussed.
+The students will each be given a random role (determined at least 10 days before the presentation).
+Each role (irrespective of how many students are assigned to it) should aim for specified time budgets for each role.
+You're encouraged to have slides for your role, though it is not mandatory.
+If you do so, I would recommend less than 7-10 slides to make sure stay within our time budget.

+What slides?
+To minimize time spent context switching or fighting with screen sharing/projector dongles, we will have a shared pool of slides.
+Each role group are encouraged to title their slides with "[role emoji]: [student name]" (as in "🏺: Jane, John") so that the slides are quickly identified during the session.
+If you choose to make slides, you're not expected to prepare a full-blown presentation -- they're encouraged for visual aid and facilitating the presentation.

+### Non-Presenters
+If you aren't in the presenting group during a given class period: Come up with one question / discussion point about the paper (either something you're confused about or something you'd like to hear discussed more).
+Submit this question to Canvas (a submission link will be provided before the class)

+During the class: While only a subset of the class will participate in presenting a paper, the rest of the class is expected to come to class ready to participate in the discussions.

 ## Grading

 This is a seminar level course and instead of exams, grades will be based on leading/participating in class discussions and a final project.